 Forty years ago the Boston Red Sox came as close to winning a World Series that a team can without claiming the Commissioner’s Trophy.
-Led by a then 23-year old phenom -the AL MVP, Cy Young Award winner & All Star Game MVP- Roger Clemens and the ’86 Red Sox, remain one of the most discussed (and debated) in team history.
+Led by a then 23-year old phenom -the AL MVP, Cy Young Award winner & All Star Game MVP- Roger Clemens and the ’86 Red Sox, remain one of the most discussed (and debated) enigmas in team history.

 ROGER CLEMENS wasn’t a trust fund prospect, not a David Clyde.

-Unlike David Clyde, at age 18 Clemens was still physically developing.
-So in 1981 he went unsigned and was directed to San Jacinto Junior College to continue his development.
+Unlike David Clyde, in his late teens, Clemens was still physically developing.
+So in 1981 he went unsigned, transferring to the University of Texas instead to continue his growth.

 Not that he was a glamorous pick then either.
 There were 11 pitchers selected in that draft before Clemens was snatched off the board at number 19.